 Screen

-Smartphones’ larger and more responsive touchscreens make it easier to type (for example, your final destination location), check a map, or display more information at once.
+Smartphones’ larger and more responsive touchscreens make it easier to type (for example, your final destination), check a map, or view more information at once.

-On the other hand, it becomes hard to control if it gets wet while you’re riding (or even just sitting in your pocket) or if you use full finger gloves incompatible with touchscreen devices.
+On the other hand, it becomes difficult to control if it gets wet while you’re riding (or even just sitting in your pocket) or if you use full-finger gloves, which are incompatible with touchscreen devices.

-For these reasons, some riders also prefer button-based devices because of their reliability.
+For these reasons, some riders prefer button-based devices for their reliability.
+The glossy screens make smartphone screens harder to read in direct sunlight than bike computers.

 Winner: It’s a draw